-Indian cuisine is one of the most influential, diverse and flavorsome culinary styles in the world.
-Indian dishes incorporate many spices and seasoning to create an explosion of flavors.
+Indian cuisine is one of the most influential, diverse and flavoursome culinary styles in the world.
+Indian dishes incorporate many spices and seasoning to create an explosion of flavours.
 Though Indian cuisine can vary greatly from the Indian food we get in Australia, it is important to keep an open mind and be adventurous.
-All meals (excluding drinks) are included in our fully inclusive Himalayan Heritage Trail group tour, from the groups' arrival until the groups' day of departure.
+All meals (excluding drinks) are included in our fully inclusive Classic group tour, from the Breakfast on day two until the groups' day of departure.
 Please be aware that dishes selected for your meals reflect the cooking styles and signature dishes of the local area you are in.

 Dishes served in restaurants on our group tours are varied.
-Some will be vegetable-based with meat mixed in, and a few will be meat-based.
+Some will be vegetable-based, vegetable based with meat mixed in, and a few will be solely meat-based.
 Our restaurants are well aware of the western palate - there are plenty of non-spiced options.